nkshv/ELO/README.md

 are underrated giving their lack of experience inside the UFC octagon.

 # Intricacies
-All the data was obtained via web scraping from UFC's website: http://ufcstats.com/statistics/events/ The starting value used in this project is 100 and the K-factor (factor of change) is equal to 32.
+All the data was obtained via web scraping from [UFC's website](http://ufcstats.com/statistics/events/).
+The starting value used in this project is 100 and the K-factor (factor of change) is equal to 32.
 Although convoluted to read and make changes, the single python source file makes it simple for use in such a simple project.
-Upon execution, all functionalities become accessible. *ufc_ranking_elo.py* does all the data gathering, processing, web page creation and persistence of information as a csv file.
+Upon execution, all functionalities become accessible.
+*ufc_ranking_elo.py* does all the data gathering, processing, web page creation and persistence of information as a csv file.